M*A*S*H (film): Home media

 M*A*S*H received its first home video release in 1977 on both VHS and Betamax.
 This 1977 release of the film was the original, unedited version and was one of the first 50 titles released to home video by Magnetic Video Corporation (M*A*S*H was number #38).

 Ster-Kinekor Video and Fox Video released the film with 20th Century Fox, which was released in 1992 in South Africa.

 In the 1990s, Fox Video re-released a VHS version of the film as part of its "Selections" banner, which ran 116 minutes and was rated PG.
 However, this is not the alternate PG version that was released in 1973.
 It has the same run-time as the theatrical release; none of the aforementioned scenes or theme music was removed.
 The actual 1973 PG-edited version has never been issued on home video in the United States.
 The original cut was released on DVD on January 8, 2002, and on Blu-ray on September 1, 2009.

-In 2010, the film was released on a triple movie DVD pack with The Full Monty and My Cousin Vinny.
+In 2010, the film was released on a triple feature DVD pack with The Full Monty and My Cousin Vinny.